 So this is what you need to make the best chocolate avocado pudding Paleo recipe at home:

 Avocado – no surprise, you need 2 perfectly ripe avocados, soft with a beautiful green flesh, no black/brown spots, if so discard them to avoid a weird flavor in your pudding.
 Avocados are great keto-friendly vegetables with a good amount of fiber.

 Unsweetened cocoa powder – this is the best way to add a delicious chocolate flavor to your pudding recipe without adding sugar

-Liquid sweetener – I am using Sugar free Monk fruit syrup – also called sugar free maple flavored syrup, the name changes, depending on brands.
+Liquid sweetener – I am using Sugar-free Monk fruit syrup – also called sugar-free maple-flavored syrup, the name changes, depending on brands.
 I recommend this as a sugar-free keto sweetener but if you are vegan or paleo the recipe will perfectly work with 100% natural maple syrup.
 It will simply raise the sugar and carbs of your servings.
 Check out my review of keto-friendly sweeteners for more details!

 Unsweetened canned coconut milk – I love canned coconut milk for this recipe because it adds a creamy rich texture and a delicious coconut flavor too.
-Other options are unsweetened almond milk or any plant based milk you like.
+Other options are unsweetened almond milk or any plant-based milk you like.

-Vanilla extract – just because a hint of vanilla in dessert makes things taste better, but it’s optional
+Vanilla extract – just because a hint of vanilla in a dessert makes things taste better, but it’s optional

-Sea salt – believe me you won’t regret that pinch of sea salt, it perfectly balances the sweet chocolate flavor and it will blow your mind !
+Sea salt – believe me, you won’t regret that pinch of sea salt, it perfectly balances the sweet chocolate flavor and it will blow your mind!